Abbabon/Hitoreroot/README.md

 ## About:

-The kalfi_geocode script queries [Google Geo API](https://developers.google.com/maps/documentation/geocoding/intro) to enrich kalfi addresses.
+The kalfi_geocode script queries [Google Geo API](https://developers.google.com/maps/documentation/geocoding/intro) to enrich Kalfi addresses.

 ## Installation:
 The script runs via nodeJS.
 [You can download and install it here](https://nodejs.org/en/download/)